About Me

 Ingredients

-2 tbsp butter OR olive oil/1 onion, diced
+2 tbsp butter OR olive oil

 1 large potato, peeled and chopped

-1 small or half a large cauliflower
+1 small or half a large cauliflower, cut into small florets

-2½ cups water
+2 cups water

-2½ cups (plant) milk/pepper
+2 cups (plant) milk/water

 grated nutmeg